 Text like this is a link to further information, within this document or elsewhere.

-Key Information - for explanatory notes, see Appendix A
+For explanatory notes, see Appendix A to the policy

+Key Information

-Policy consultation period 1 November 2020 to 8 January 2021
+1 November 2020 to 8 January 2021

-Policy determined on 8 February 2021
+8 February 2021

-Policy contact name and position Amendments after determination Alice Eeles, Headteacher The following amendments were made in August 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.
+Nicky Dunford, Chief Executive Officer

+-

-Department for Education number 878-2444
+878-2444

-Age range 4 to 11.
-There is also Early Years provision from 2
+4 to 11 (there is also Early Years provision from 2)

-Type of school Academy primary school
+Primary academy

-Admissions authority Link Academy Trust
+Link Academy Trust

-Normal round intake Reception
+Reception

-Published Admission Number 15
+15

-Priority for children to another scho King Edward VI Community College 1
+King Edward VI Community College 1

-Priority for children from another sc hool No
+No

-Designated religious character No
+No

-Admissions catchment area Yes - see below
+Yes - see Page 4

-School uniform Yes
+Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office
+devon.cc/admissionsonline or with a paper form available by calling

+0345 155 1019 or at devon.cc/admissions or from the school office

+Yes

-Supplementary Information Form Yes - only to be used for the exceptional need criterion.
-See below
+To be used if seeking priority for an exceptional need to attend this

+school.
+Included below at Page 5

 Key Dates Normal round

-When to apply ovember 2021 to the National Closing Date of 15 January 2022

-Decision ational Offer Date which is 19 April 2022

-When to appeal om 15 May 2022 or from 20 days after the refusal, whichever is later 2

-Deadline to submit appeal May 2022

-Deadline to hear appeal 29 Ju 29 July 2022 3

-Key Dates In-Year admission

-When to apply om 1 June 2022 for Year Groups 1 to 6 om 1 September 2022 for Reception

-Decision hin 10 school days of an application

-When to submit appeal
+When to apply 15 November 2021 to the National Closing Date which is 15 January 2022 Decision National Offer Date which is 19 April 2022 When to appeal From 15 May 2022 or from 20 days after the refusal, whichever is later 2 Key Dates In-Year admis ssion When to apply from 1 June 2022 for Year Groups 1 to 6 from 1 September 2022 for Reception Decision Within 10 school days of an application When to appeal From 20 school days after refusal

-Deadline to hear appeal within 30 school days of the form being submitted

-On what a faw frontly an information